 W&M's general education curriculum is called the COLL curriculum.
 These courses connect and integrate knowledge across the academic disciplines.
 You may fulfill only some of the COLL requirements through transfer credits.
 You will work with your advisor to come up with a plan to meet the remainder of these requirements at W&M.

-How you use elective courses is up to you: fulfill a prerequisite, explore an interest, connect various areas of knowlege.
-If some of your courses transferred but did not count toward a specific degree requirement, they count as elective courses.
+How you use elective courses is up to you: fulfill a prerequisite, explore an interest, connect various areas of knowledge.
+If some of your courses transferred but did not count toward a specific major, minor or college curriculum requirement, they count as elective courses.

 Other Things You Should Know